 - Do you want to demonstrate a commitment to renewable energy?

 - Are incentives or rebates available?

 - Is this part of an organizational mission?

 Research campuses should consider the following before undertaking an assessment or wind energy installation.

 Wind power production varies significantly from one site to another.
 At least one year's worth of wind data should be obtained before a commercial installation is undertaken.
 For feasibility and scoping studies, the National Renewable Energy Laboratory (NREL) publishes low- and high-resolution wind energy resource maps of the United States.
 These maps connect with a geographical information system that enables you to zoom in on specific locations.

 Wind installations are located in open areas far from trees, buildings, or other structures that might block the wind.
 A commercial-scale wind power plant requires several acres for installation and setback requirements.
 This land can sometimes be used for other productive purposes, such as farming or ranching, because the turbines, electrical equipment, and roads typically occupy only 10% of the land within the boundary of the power plant.

-Before determining whether a site is suitable for a wind turbine, review the resources at the Federal Wind Siting Information Center or read the Wind Energy Siting Handbook published by the American Wind Energy Association.
+Before determining whether a site is suitable for a wind turbine, read the Wind Energy Siting Handbook published by the American Wind Energy Association.

 Visible Commitment to Sustainability